 How I Got Started + Tips for Sucessful Baking

 I'm a firm believer that everyone can bake.
 Before I got started, I had let friends convince me that making a cake from scratch was too tricky to even bother, that I was doomed to fail.
 I had only ever made boxed cake before, and that tasted good enough.
 Why risk it?
 But after watching a lot of Ace of Cakes one summer, I got it into my head that I was going to make my roommate's birthday cake.
 And not just any cake - I wanted a two-tier, multi-layer cake covered in pink fondant, a chocolate tiara, and pink penguins.
 Cooky, I know, but she loved princesses and Happy Feet.
 So I found a recipe for homemade fondant using marshmallows and powdered sugar.
 It was easy enough, and it tasted far better than the canned stuff at Michael's.
 More importantly, it was fun - messy, but fun!
 I didn't make the cake from scratch, but making the fondant was my first step in the right direction.
 And I was hooked.
 That summer, I volunteered as a decorator at a cupcake shop in my hometown.
 I learned a lot, and it fueled my fire for baking.
 A few months later, I found Joe Pastry's blog, and it became my guide - my sherpa.
 Suddenly I was making cinnamon rolls, turnovers, sugar cookies, danishes, and crème brûlée.
 When I finally made a cake from scratch, the veil had been lifted.
-It turns out it's not that scary.
+As i turns out, it's not that scary.
 Anything in baking is possible as long as you follow (good) directions, and Joe's were fantastic.
-He made everything look doable, even Opera cake and croissants.
+He made everything look doable, even Opéra cake and croissants.
 Granted, it took some gumption to tackle more complicated projects like traditional apple strudel, but the point is that it's possible.
 And it's so satisfying to look at a fresh-from-the-oven treat and think, "wow, I made that!"

 If you're new to baking or just never quite got the hang of it, it can feel overwhelming.
 But don't ever feel like you can't do it just because a recipe is new, seems too scary, or too time consuming to attempt.
 Even the most talented chefs were beginners at some point, and it just took a few key things and good habits: